-Preble Street, a nonprofit human service agency with programs throughout Maine, is excited to share that The Campaign for Preble Street has raised more than $14 million from 650 donors to fund six initiatives that will meet critical needs and empower people and communities.
+Preble Street is excited to share that The Campaign for Preble Street has raised more than $14 million from 650 donors to fund six initiatives that will meet critical needs and empower people and communities.

 Preble Street received critical support for The Campaign through Leadership gifts from Unum, L.L.Bean, and Sara Gideon, as well as The Leon & Lisa Gorman Fund, Hawk Rock Foundation, Deborah Hart and Bill Goodykoontz, Morton-Kelly Charitable Trust, and the Sam L. Cohen Foundation.

 During the Campaign’s quiet phase in 2019, the entire Preble Street board contributed generous gifts setting the stage for participation from a wide variety of individual, corporate, and foundation donors.
 Preble Street volunteers and longtime supporters also contributed several extraordinary gifts anonymously.

 A fund to support emergency services in the face of increasing demand.